 Did you know that Malbec originated in France?
 Yes, it’s true!
-Malbec is one of six grapes permitted in Bordeaux blends, but this purple grape variety was actually born in the 16th century in Cahors, a town and appellation in the south of France.
-The varietal is still produced there and in other regions around the world, but Argentina is home to more than 70% of the world’s Malbec vineyards.
+Malbec is one of six grapes permitted in Bordeaux blends, but this purple variety was actually born in the 16th century in Cahors, a town and appellation in the south of France.
+The grape is still produced there and in other regions around the world, but Argentina is home to more than 70% of the world’s Malbec vineyards.
 It shouldn’t come as a surprise that most Malbecs in our glasses today are from the South American country.

 If you’re familiar with Argentine Malbec, you know that this deeply colored, quaffable red can also be quite affordable (there are splurge bottles, too), and it pairs well with a juicy piece of meat.
 This full-bodied wine is usually fruit-forward and silkier than its earthy European cousin.
 French Malbecs, often known locally as Auxerrois in Cahors or Côt, tend to express more tartness and firmer tannins.

 More About Malbec….

 Regardless of where Malbec grows, this grape is sensitive and reacts to its climate more than some other varieties.
 Malbec is a wine that precisely represents its terroir, acting as a sponge and soaking up its environment.
 That said, it’s easy to understand how a French Malbec with its clay and limestone soil, and an Argentine Malbec with its dry, sandy soil, are distinctly different, even though the wines are crafted from the same grape.
 And even within one region, from appellation to appellation or vineyard to vineyard, wines can vary dramatically.